fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 Since we've casted to the correct type before calling `delete`, we now know for certain that the type will have it's destructor called properly and can trust that things will be unloaded successfully.
 And by doing it like this, we can still keep our plugin strictly decoupled from any clients, which is a big advantage!
+Onto our next requirement, though.

-#### Thread the Loading Operations
+### Thread the Loading Operations

 Disk I/O can be an expensive operation, and it's also likely that users will want to post-process the data after loading.
 Take the ObjModel example in [VulpesSceneKit](https://github.com/fuchstraumer/VulpesSceneKit/blob/master/tests/plugin_tests/ResourceContextSceneTest/ObjModel.cpp), for example.